 As writers, each workshop member will create a new and original work of short fiction, get feedback from their workshop peers and the teaching-writer, Christian Winn, then head back into the revision process to polish and refine their narratives with an eye toward publication.
 The original works of fiction will be based on the parameters of The Cabin’s yearly anthology, Writers in the Attic.
-This year’s prompt is, Apple, and you can find the prompt’s full description here – https://www.thecabinidaho.org/adult-programs/writers-in-the-attic/wita-2020-apple/
+This year’s theme is “Apple” — read the full description here.

 This is a 6-week workshop that will meet on the following Thursdays from 6:30 – 8:30 PM

 - November 7th

 - November 21st

 SIGN UP HERE!